w3c/wai-intro-atag/content/social-media.md

 ## Why Accessibility Matters

-People with and without disabilities use social media to create and consume content in different environments.
-These include work, leisure, hobbies, and others.
+People with disabilities use your social media tool for work, leisure, and others.

-If you make your social media tool accessible, you are being inclusive of people with disabilities, and your improving your tool's reputation.
+By making your social media tool accessible, you are being inclusive of people with disabilities and you are improving your tool's reputation.

-People need social media that:
+Content creators and content consumers need social media that:

 * is accessible to users with disabilities
 * can produce accessible content